GunelMC/GunelMC/README.md

 #### Effective Communication, Teamwork and Leadership skills

-Working in team- and project-based environments helped me develop valuable teamwork, communication and stakeholder management skills.
 I have extensive experience working with people from diverse backgrounds, solving problems in team settings and presenting findings to both technical and non-technical teams.
 Some examples include:

-- Mentored two aspiring software developers to help them achieve their personal and professional learning objectives through Makers.
 - Won MBA [Capstone Project Competition](https://mba.iese.edu/program/curriculum-content/capstone/) "Social Media (Enterprise Sales) Strategy for Hewlett Packard Enterprise", as part of a 5-member multinational team.
-- Delivered multiple successful presentations in front of internal and external stakeholders as a consultant at Gallup while working closely with cross-functional project teams based in the UK, USA, Germany and Bahrain.
+- Delivered multiple presentations in front of internal and external stakeholders as a consultant at Gallup while working closely with cross-functional project teams based in the UK, USA, Germany and Bahrain.
 - Co-founded and led Youth Development Public Union, a fundraising NGO for underprivileged children.
-- Mentored two new hires through successful onboarding as the Strategic Marketing Manager.
 - Successfully delivered multiple projects as a member of several agile software development teams while at Makers Academy.

 #### Fast and adaptable learner

 I take pride in my innate intellectual curiosity and genuine desire to understand how things work.
-The diversity of experiences I have been through taught me an essential skill required of many successful software developers - the ability to learn quickly and efficiently.
+The diversity of experiences I have been through taught me the ability to learn quickly and efficiently.
 Some examples include:

 - Built a [single-page map application](https://github.com/GunelMC/betwixt) within 10 days using an entirely new library (React) and framework (Next.js) with only limited previous Javascript knowledge.
 - Taught myself how to manipulate databases using advanced SQL queries within a month for my job within the Growth and Analytics team.
 - Earned a state scholarship for a masters program after 20 days of preparation.
-- Taught myself Spanish within a month of arriving in Barcelona.

 #### Understanding of Databases: